top of page

 WHAT CHANGED

-Over a one year period, the leader and organization demonstrated meaningful transformation:
+Over a one-year period, the leader and organization demonstrated meaningful transformation as measured by direct feedback and organizational analytics:

 • Strong improvements in confidence, strategic clarity, and leadership sustainability